flavienbwk/book-devops/eng/README.md

 While SCA tools will allow you to analyze what your project is made of (its dependencies and software used), SAST tools are intended to analyze the code of the software you are developing.
 However, SAST tools also support SCA functionality.
 Both come together in the area of ​​_Source code analysis_ or "Source code analysis".

-_Static Application Security Testing_ (SAST) or "Static Application Security Testing" in French, concentrates the techniques and tools intended to find vulnerabilities in your source code before it is launched.
+_Static Application Security Testing_ (SAST), concentrates the techniques and tools intended to find vulnerabilities in your source code before it is launched.
 They are a form of white box testing.
 For example, SAST tools will identify insecure configurations, risks of SQL injection, memory leaks, risks of [path traversal](https://owasp.org/www-community/attacks/Path_Traversal) or [race conditions](https://stackoverflow.com/a/34550/4958081).

 Here is a list of SAST tools along with their description to understand their variety: